LaganYT/LTunes-Flutter/README.md

 - When switching from radio to music, it wont load the streaming music for some reason

 - Downloads randomly disapear.

+- For the animation of skipping a song, have it just animate the icon to slide in, the names should fade in

+- Try and optimize the code so it doesn't take up so much resources (make less laggy)